|Share this article:|

 Vertica JDBC Driver 9.0.x

-When you install Talend, the installer extracts these application files:
+When you install Talend Open Studio for Data Integration, the installer extracts the following application files:

-To start Talend, run the application appropriate to your Windows operating system.
+- To start Talend Open Studio for Data Integration, run the application appropriate to your Windows operating system.

-The following topics describe how to create a project that connects to Vertica, and create a job that when executed, performs the desired extraction, transformation, and load.
+The following topics describe how to create a project that connects to Vertica, and create a job to extract, transform, and load data.

 A project in Talend is a top-level structure that contains objects, job designs, and metadata.
 Create a separate Talend project for each business purpose.